 Stone Mountain Christmas.
 Millions of lights, Christmas shows and Rudolph create a night to remember at Stone Mountain Christmas.
-Don’t miss a five-mile excursion on the Singalong Christmas Train, featuring a satellite message from Santa’s elves and a track-side show about the first Christmas.
+Don’t miss a five-mile excursion on the Singalong Christmas Train, featuring a track-side show about the first Christmas.
 Watch the nightly Christmas Parade featuring Santa and Mrs. Claus, and end your night with the magic of the Snow Angel flying high to create snow and fireworks.
 Six ways to save on tickets!
+DISCOUNT TICKETS HERE.

 Children’s Christmas Parade.
 Watch as Midtown Atlanta transforms into Santa Claus Lane with the sights and sounds of the season at the largest holiday parade in the southeast.
 Children’s holds a special place in our heart, and this parade is one of our favorite.
 It recently moved to Midtown, but the quality is still superior.
 Bring blankets, a cooler of water or hot cocoa, chairs…whatever you need to enjoy the show!
 We splurged on bleacher seats one year…that was special.
 Great memories are made here, and all for a great cause.